 The Passive TB Ranging exchanges occur in an availability window used for passive location.

+If there is a break in the discontinuity in the clock for the FTM timestamping between two reported TOD timestamps, then the subfield ‘TOD Not Continuous’ in the Timestamp Error subfield of the Time Stamp Measurement Report field in the ISTA Passive TB Ranging Measurement Report element shall be used to indicate a break in the continuity of the FTM timestamp clock. (#3279, #3280)

 Within each availability window, an RSTA shall use an AID or Ranging Session ID (RSID) to identify an associated or unassociated ISTA respectively.
 The AID and RSID assignment shall be non-conflicting